thedispatch/yamllms-prompts/detective-2.md

 5. A very brief summary of your overall findings so far.
 6. A Boolean value indicating whether your analysis is complete.

-Note that you will only have the ability to inspect %s files or datasets, so be sure to choose those most likely to be significant.

 You have been provided with a function, detective_report, to use to generate your response in a JSON format.

 ## Available Data